 In 2005, then Apple CEO Steve Jobs announced plans to switch the company’s entire Mac computer line from IBM-backed PowerPC processors to ones made by Intel.

-For Intel the deal was a minor one in terms of its bottom line.
-Of the estimated 208.6 million computers shopped in 2005, roughly 4.5 million of them were Macs.
+For Intel, the deal was small in terms of its bottom line.
+Of the estimated 208.6 million computers shipped in 2005, roughly 4.5 million of them were Macs.